Abby Abadi

-Arbaiyah Abdul Manan, known professionally as Abby Abadi (born 1 December 1977) is a Malaysian singer, host and actress.
+Arbaiyah Abdul Manan, known professionally as Abby Abadi (born 1 December 1977), is a Malaysian singer, host and actress.
 She is best known as one of the members of the Malaysian girl group Elite, which gained success in the late 1990s and early 2000s and known for her role as Inspector (later DSP) Aleeza in the longest-running Malaysian action drama series Gerak Khas, where she is one of the six original cast members.
 She won the Anugerah Bintang Popular Berita Harian for Most Popular TV Actress five times, between 2000, 2001, 2002, and 2003.

 Career

 Abby Abadi started out as one of the members of the KRU's first Malaysian girl group named Elite and the when she was just 18 years old.
 Abadi has released two albums with the group and left in 1998.

 Her acting career started in 1999 when she landed the lead role as Inspector (later DSP) Aleeza in longest-running Malaysian police procedural television series, Gerak Khas where she also sang the series' theme music with co-star AC Mizal.
-The series was originally set as a year-long series, but due to its continuous success and consistent top rating, the series was extended for an indefinite time until it finally ended on March 27, 2021 with a total of 20 seasons and 1,054 episodes.
+The series was originally set as a year-long series, but due to its continuous success and consistent top rating, the series was extended for an indefinite time until it finally ended on March 27, 2021, with a total of 20 seasons and 1,054 episodes.
 Abadi appeared in all seasons except seasons 14 to 18.

 Personal life

 Abby Abadi married her Gerak Khas co-star, Norman Hakim, in 2002.
 Norman and Abby was legally divorced (talak satu) at the Gombak Timur Shariah Court in 2008.
 They have three children together: Mohamed Danish Hakim, Marissa Dania, and Maria Danisha.

 Four years after her divorce from Norman Hakim, Abby married Muhammad Noor Farhan Che Bakar.
 He is 12 years younger than her.
 Their marriage only lasted for a year.
 They divorced on 9 May 2014.

-She married her third husband, Muhammad Faizal Zakari, in 2015.
+She married her third husband, Muhammad Faizal Zakaria, in 2015.